Activity diagram: Construction

 Arrows run from the start towards the end and represent the order in which activities happen.

 Activity diagrams can be regarded as a form of a structured flowchart combined with a traditional data flow diagram.
 Typical flowchart techniques lack constructs for expressing concurrency.
-However, the join and split symbols in activity diagrams only resolve this for simple cases; the meaning of the model is not clear when they are arbitrarily combined with decisions or loops.
+However, the join and split symbols in activity diagrams only resolve this for simple cases.
+The meaning of the model is not clear when these symbols are arbitrarily combined with decisions or loops.

-While in UML 1.x, activity diagrams were a specialized form of state diagrams, in UML 2.x, the activity diagrams were reformalized to be based on Petri net-like semantics, increasing the scope of situations that can be modeled using activity diagrams.
+While in UML 1.x, activity diagrams were a specialized form of state diagram, in UML 2.x, the activity diagrams were reformalized to be based on Petri net-like semantics, increasing the scope of situations that can be modeled using activity diagrams.
 These changes cause many UML 1.x activity diagrams to be interpreted differently in UML 2.x.

 UML activity diagrams in version 2.x can be used in various domains, e.g. in design of embedded systems.
-It is possible to verify such a specification using model checking technique.
+It is possible to verify such a specification using model checking techniques.